 So we tried to alternate, three nights in camping and 1 night in a lodge.
-Honestly after a few nights in tents we were happy to find a nice cozy bed!
+Honestly, after a few nights in tents, we were happy to be back in a nice, soft bed!

-We advise you to book your accommodation several months in advance because there is little offer in Namibia and the good hotels are very quickly full.
+We advise you to book your accommodation several months in advance, as there are few offers in Namibia, and good hotels fill up very quickly.

 When we talk about this trip, we often hear“A safari in Africa is expensive, right?
 Before we started our research for this trip, we didn’t think we had the budget for this type of trip.

 - Prepare your own meals

 - Limit the number of parks, we didn’t get into Naukluft